-Knowing how to write a cold email is a fundamental skill for sales professionals even today.
+Knowing how to write a cold email is a fundamental skill for sales reps.

 It’s still a competitive inbox though.